LBNL-ETA/frads/docs/how-to/guide7.md

 # How to set up a workflow configuration?

 This guide will show you how to set up a workflow configuration using the `WorkflowConfig` class.
-The workflow configuration can be used to run a Three-Phase method workflow.
+The workflow configuration can be used to run a two- or three- or five- Phase method workflow.

 The workflow configuration has two parts: settings and model.

-1. `settings` is used to define the simulation settings, such as the number of parallel processes, the sky basis, the window basis, the epw/wea file, the latitude, the longitude, the timezone, the site elevation, the matrices sampling parameters, etc.
+1. `settings` defines the simulation settings, such as number of parallel processes, sky basis, window basis, epw/wea file, latitude, longitude, timezone, site elevation, matrices sampling parameters, etc.
-2. `model` is used to define the model, which includes the scene, the windows, the materials, the sensors, and the views.
+2. `model` defines the model, which includes scene, windows, materials, sensors, and views.

 ## Ways to set up a configuration file